Tabs

 Cards Integration

 Tabs support integrating with bootstrap cards.
-Just add the card
+Just add the card property to

-component.
+<b-tabs>. and place it inside a <b-card> component.
 Note that you should add

-component in order to propertly decorate the card
+no-body prop on <b-card> component in order to propertly decorate the card

-header and remove the extra padding introduced by card-body
+header and remove the extra padding introduced by card-body.

 <b-card no-body>